RiceSelect

 Ratoon Management

-Ratoon crop nitrogen should be applied at a rate of 100 lb N/A, preferably onto dry ground.
+Ratoon crop nitrogen should be applied at a rate of 100 lbs.
+N per acre, preferably onto dry ground.
 Nitrogen should be applied and a flood should be established immediately after harvest.
-Increased nitrogen rates and/or flail mowing may cause up to a 2 week delay in maturity, but grain yield increases of 500 to 1,000 lbs/A have been routinely documented in flail-mowed fields.
+Increased nitrogen rates and/or flail mowing may cause up to a two-week delay in maturity, but grain yield increases of 500 to 1,000 lbs. per acre have been routinely documented in flail-mowed fields.